Updated November 23, 2023

-Accounting is one of the most important roles in any business function, along with technical skillsets it requires integrity in professional and business relationships and objectivity, lack of bias and no conflict of interest between individual and related parties.
+Accounting is one of the most important roles in any business function; along with technical skillsets, it requires integrity in professional and business relationships and objectivity, lack of bias, and no conflict of interest between individuals and related parties.

 Various career paths in accounting

 - Financial Accountant

 - Financial Planner

 Head To Head Comparison Between Actuary vs Accountant (Infographics)

 Below is the top 5 difference between an Actuary and vs Accountant